jackyle6/PID/Readme3.md

 **Which security (swarm) element are you using?**

-ATECC608A compatible ECC chips
+ -ATECC608A compatible ECC chips

 **Which LoRa chipset are you planning to use in your gateway (ie SX1302/03 & SX1250s or SX1301/08 & SX1255/57) ?**

-SX1302&SX1250
+ -SX1302&SX1250

 **Where are you sourcing your components from?**

-Mixture of China, domestic (USA) and Singapore suppliers.
+ -Mixture of China, domestic (USA) and Singapore suppliers.

 **How many radio modules/ concentrators can you procure?**

-There is no limit depending on the market.
+ -There is no limit depending on the market.

 # **Manufacturing Information**

  We have long-standing business cooperation with many trusted manufacturing partners.

 # **Proof of Identity**

  To be submitted privately to DeWi.